 You get two large buttons and a bright green-backlit LCD screen for clear visibility.
 Accuracy and comfort are arguably the two dominant factors any senior would want from a blood pressure monitor.
 Vaunn also includes a comfortable cuff that makes it easier not to pinch your skin.

 Results are just as accurate as you’ll get from any other at-home blood pressure monitors, and are displayed in a color-coded system according to the American Heart Association, noted as the little traffic light bar on the left of the machine.

 Every metric is in one place.
 There aren’t multiple screens to go through to get to what you want.
-Quickly switch between dual-user mode or guest mode to get accurate, on-the-go readings or log information with up to 99 sets that you can store.
+Quickly switch between dual-user or guest mode to get accurate, on-the-go readings or log information with up to 99 sets you can store.

 MMIZOO large LCD blood pressure monitor — Best for Prime members

 Amazon Prime members save more on MMIZOO’s at-home blood pressure monitor than other monitors, helping anyone on a budget with a Prime membership.
 Beyond the price, MMIZOO also has features similar to the higher-end monitors we’ve seen.